-Please select one of the following options to Report an Alleged Violation by/based on:
+Please select one of the following options to Report an Alleged Violation by/related to:

 General Guidance for Considering a Possible Violation

 If you are concerned that you, or someone else, may have violated one or more of the BACB's ethics requirements, you can report your issue of concern to the BACB's Ethics Department.
-The BACB receives reports of potential ethical violations through two methods: Self-reporting and reporting an alleged violation.
+The BACB receives reports of potential ethical violations through three methods: reporting an alleged violation, self-reporting, and reporting publicly available documentation.

 Reporting an Alleged Violation

 All BACB applicants and certificants, and approved ACE providers, must adhere to the BACB ethics requirements outlined in the Ethics Code for Behavior Analysts and the RBT Ethics Code (2.0).
 Alleged violations by a BCaBA, BCBA, or BCBA-D applicant or certificant should be reported to the BACB.
 In some cases, an RBT's alleged violation should be reported to the RBT's Requirements Coordinator or Supervisor, while in other cases the allegation should be reported to the BACB.

 Reporting yourself of an alleged violation.